Edmonia Highgate

 Edmonia Highgate (June 21, 1844 – October 16, 1870), was an educator, writer, and activist for freed people in the post-Civil War Reconstruction era.
-Though born in Syracuse, New York, Highgate's work with the American Missionary Association brought her south to teach freed slaves in locations such as Norfolk, Virginia and New Orleans, Louisiana.
+Though born in Syracuse, New York, Highgate's work with the American Missionary Association brought her south to teach freed slaves in locations such as Norfolk, Virginia, and New Orleans, Louisiana.

 Highgate's writings for the Christian Recorder establish her as an early representation of the intersection of Protestantism and Black transcendentalism.

 Early life

-Edmonia Highgate was born in Syracuse, New York on June 21, 1844 as the first of Charles and Hannah Francis Highgate's seven children.
+Highgate was born in Syracuse, New York, on June 21, 1844, as the first of Charles and Hannah Francis Highgate's seven children.
 Charles Highgate was a barber, and the family also rented out rooms, allowing them to support the education of their children.
 Edmonia Highgate received a teaching certificate from the Syracuse Board of Education after graduating from Syracuse High School in 1861, the only African American in her graduating class.
 She was influenced by her family's involvement with Plymouth Congregational Church, as well as their friendships with notable abolitionists and transcendentalists.

 Career

 Travels: North and South

 After the death of her father in May 1861, Highgate moved to Binghamton New York, where she became a school principal at nineteen years old.
 Three years later, Highgate transferred to an American Missionary Association school in Norfolk, Virginia.
 Though she taught at this school for freed slaves for less than a year, the relationships she formed with her fellow teachers as well as the students who experienced slavery changed Highgate profoundly.
 After leaving the school for mental health reasons, Highgate called her time at the Norfolk school "the most earnest months of my existence."

-Highgate returned to Syracuse, New York in October 1864, and gave a notable address to the National Convention of Colored Men.
+Highgate returned to Syracuse, New York, in October 1864, and gave a notable address to the National Convention of Colored Men.
 At the convention, Highgate was one of only two women who spoke, and was praised by the president of the convention, Frederick Douglass.
 In March 1865, Highgate started a school for the newly freed in Darlington, Maryland.
 There, she wrote several letters that were published by the African Methodist Episcopal Church's Christian Recorder.
 These works include "Salvation Only in Work" and "Waiting for the Cars," both written in February 1865, as well as "A Stray Waif from the Port of Grace," written in April 1865.
-In May of 1865, Highgate published "Congojoco," a serialized work of three installments including both fiction and nonfiction.
+In May 1865, Highgate published "Congojoco," a serialized work of three installments including both fiction and nonfiction.
 The last installment, titled "A Spring Day Up the James," was partially inspired by the death of her brother Charlie in battle.

 In 1866, Highgate moved to New Orleans, Louisiana, where she and her sister Caroline both worked as educators.
 In their time outside of the schoolhouse, the Highgate sisters visited African American victims of white violence in hospitals and helped to found the Louisiana Educational Relief Association, an organization for the advancement of black education.
 Highgate's writings in New Orleans emphasize the racial tensions of Reconstruction, particularly the race riots in the summer of 1866.